TimTr/Dotfiles/readme.md

-# dotfiles for Tim Triemstra
+# Dotfiles for Tim Triemstra

+Documentation for these `dotfiles` can be [found here](https://timtr.github.io/Dotfiles/).

-To read more documentation [in the "about" document here](./Docs/about.html).
+To read more documentation [in the "about" document here](./Docs/index.html).

 On a Mac, first install Xcode or the command line tools package.
 Then run: